viniciusban/awesomemess.com/_posts/2019-07-30-represent-actions-in-rest.md

 Again, there is not a clear winner.

-Like it or not, REST took the world (despite GraphQL momentum in the last years) and we need to perform business actions in REST-based APIs.
+Like it or not, REST took the world and we need to perform business actions in REST-based APIs.
 So, how to represent business actions using REST?
 I will not give you an answer, but we will check what the big players are doing.

 [Twitter](https://developer.twitter.com/en/docs/accounts-and-users/manage-account-settings/api-reference), [Spotify](https://developer.spotify.com/documentation/web-api/reference/playlists/) and [LinkedIn](https://docs.microsoft.com/en-gb/linkedin/shared/api-guide/concepts/methods?context=linkedin/context) documentation show that there is no "one size fits all" solution to this case.